zarf-dev/zarf/docs/6-zarf-tutorials/2-deploying-zarf-packages.md

 ## Introduction

-In this tutorial, we are going to deploy the Wordpress package onto your cluster using the package we created in the earlier [create a package](./0-creating-a-zarf-package.md) tutorial and the cluster we initialized in the [initialize a k8s cluster](./1-initializing-a-k8s-cluster.md) tutorial.
+In this tutorial, we are going to deploy the WordPress package onto your cluster using the package we created in the earlier [create a package](./0-creating-a-zarf-package.md) tutorial and the cluster we initialized in the [initialize a k8s cluster](./1-initializing-a-k8s-cluster.md) tutorial.
 We will be leveraging that past work to go the extra step of deploying an application we packaged onto our cluster with the `zarf package deploy` command.

 ## System Requirements